tvbarthel/ChaseWhisplyProject/README.md

 Beta Test V1.1
 ========
-The first beta version is out!
+The second beta version is out!
 Join the [Community](https://plus.google.com/communities/104127077976914732043) and download the application!

+- Min SDK is now 8
+- 3445 supported devices
+- In game movements have been changed.
+- ...

 ![Chase Whisply banner](static/banner_chase_whisply.jpg)
 ChaseWhisplyProject